WANG-TZU-FAN/Quine-McCluskey-Method-2---10-variables-/README.md

 Compilation Guide
 ------------------
-1. File name "Execution_File"

-   A. Contains "E14061313_Logic_System_QM.exe" for exeution.

-   B. Contains "4_Variable_Test.txt", "8_Variable_Test.txt", "9_Variable_Test.txt",
-      "10_Variable_Test.txt", "filein.txt" for inputdata.

-   C. Key in "./E14061313_Logic_System_QM.exe" to implement the Quine-McCluskey process.

-   D. Choose the option to input the file.

-   E. Key in "5" for executing specific input files.
-      => ex.
-Key in "filein.txt"

-   F. Key in "1", "2", "3" ,"4" for executing data in the file "Execution_file".

-2. File name "Source_Code"

-   A. Contains "Makefile" for combination.
+(1) Contains "Makefile" for combination.
 	"QM.h" for algorithms in Quine-McCluskey method.
 	"QM.cpp" for main function.

-   B. Enter "make" to create an execution file named "E14061313_Logic_System_QM.exe"
+(2) Enter "make" to create an execution file named "E14061313_Logic_System_QM.exe"

-   C. Also create object files "QM.o".
+(3) Also create object files "QM.o".

-   D. Key in "./E14061313_Logic_System_QM.exe" to implement the Quine-McCluskey process.
+(4) Key in "./E14061313_Logic_System_QM.exe" to implement the Quine-McCluskey process.

-   E. Choose the option to input the file.
+(5) Choose the option to input the file.

-   F. Key in "5" for executing specific input files.
+(6) Key in "5" for executing specific input files.
 	=> ex.
 Key in "filein.txt"

-   G. Key in "1", "2", "3" ,"4" for executing data in the file "Execution_file".
+(7) Key in "1", "2", "3" ,"4" for executing data in the file "Execution_file".